austinmbos/ndn-ss/README.md

 - Building first microservice ( signature verification )
 - How to take initial interest, pass data through service chain and return back to the user
+- Tests to compare performance between bare metal and container

 ## Getting started